mariakalimeri/tardigrade/content/authors/maria/_index.md

 - Visitors
 ---

 Hi there,

-I am Maria and I am passionate about AI, Machine Learning, and building data analysis tools.
-I am based in Helsinki, Finland, and I work at [Elisa](https://elisa.com/corporate/?_ga=2.187510955.2038295084.1645975413-1291628732.1640767894), a Finnish telecommunications company.
+I'm Maria, and I'm passionate about AI, machine learning, and building data analysis tools.
+I'm based in Helsinki, Finland, and I work at [Elisa](https://elisa.com/corporate/?_ga=2.187510955.2038295084.1645975413-1291628732.1640767894), a Finnish telecommunications company.

-In the past, I have done research in academia in various fields, ranging from *in silico* experiments of protein dynamics, through quantitative linguistics and NLP, to preseismic electromagnetics.
+In the past, I’ve conducted academic research in various fields, ranging from *in silico* experiments on protein dynamics, to quantitative linguistics, NLP, and preseismic electromagnetics.

-I built this website using the [blogdown](https://github.com/rstudio/blogdown) R package and [Hugo](https://gohugo.io), and in the photo on the left I am sitting in a forest somewhere in central Finland.
+I built this website using the [blogdown](https://github.com/rstudio/blogdown) R package and [Hugo](https://gohugo.io).
+In the photo on the left, I am sitting in a forest somewhere in central Finland.